What fridge style fits you best? Read this before you buy

 From top-freezer to column and more

-Recommendations are independently chosen by Reviewed's editors.
-Purchases made through the links below may earn us and our publishing partners a commission.
+Products are chosen independently by our editors.
+Purchases made through our links may earn us a commission.

 Most people don't spend their days ranking refrigerators in their head like they're trying to optimize a fantasy football team.
 Most people rarely think about refrigerators at all.
 As Reviewed’s resident fridge aficionado, I am thinking about them for you.

-Top-freezer: A classic style
+Top-freezer: The old-school style

 Top-freezers tend to be budget options, and the difference in quality between a good one and a bad on can be significant.